India's delivery men offer prize investment as billions pour into e-commerce

 As the market surges, competition for customers among e-commerce firms will see them seek to cut delivery times and expand into smaller cities.
 While Amazon and Snapdeal use both in-house logistics networks and external service providers, new services will see them relying increasingly on outsourcing.

-"Amazon is today advertising 24-hour delivery and that's where people like us come in," said Areef Patel, executive vice-chairman of Patel Integrated Logistics Ltd (PATL.NS), which serves Amazon India.
+"Amazon is today advertising 24-hour delivery and that's where people like us come in," said Areef Patel, executive vice-chairman of Patel Integrated Logistics Ltd, which serves Amazon India.
 The 24-hour delivery offer applies only to select postal codes and is not available across the country.

 "We are looking to get e-commerce market share today because that's the flavour of the day," he said.
 Patel said his firm aims to increase the portion of revenue it generates from e-commerce companies to 20-25 percent within two to three years from just 5 percent currently.